skgrange/emitr/README.md

 **emitr** was primarily developed so data from a number of field campaigns could be integrated into a single database and interacted with in a consistent way.
 This represents a significant challenge because the units used, naming conventions, and what variables are used during a vehicle capture and what details are retrieved using a registration plate based data service can be diverse.

-This package has been developed with [SQLite](https://www.sqlite.org/index.html) and [PostgreSQL](https://www.postgresql.org/) databases.
+This package has been developed with [SQLite](https://www.sqlite.org/index.html) and [PostgreSQL](https://www.postgresql.org/) databases and will return tibbles, but there are some vector returns too.

 ### Importing by vehicle

-Importing vehicle capture and detail data by vehicle registraion is easy.
+Importing vehicle capture and detail data by vehicle registration is easy.
 A vector of registrations can be used and the function will handle the rest.

 ```
 # Get a random sample of vehicle registrations